nimblehq/android-hilt/README.md

 # Using Hilt in your Android app

-This folder contains the source code for the "Using Hilt in your Android app" codelab.
+- This folder originally contains the source code for the "Using Hilt in your Android app" codelab.

-The codelab is built in multiple GitHub branches:
-* `master` is the codelab's starting point.
-* `solution` contains the solution to this codelab.
+It was extended to have more integration with the other Architecture components like ViewModel, Navigation Components... to showcase more ideas on using Hilt in an Android application.

 # Introduction